5

 Search Layouts in Salesforce

-In the dynamic world of Salesforce, searching for the correct record is crucial for efficiency.
+In the dynamic world of Salesforce, finding the correct record is crucial to efficiency.
 This is where search layouts come into play as your guides to relevant information.
 Search Layouts in Salesforce are used to customize the fields displayed for users in search results, search filter fields, lookup dialogs, recent records lists on tab home pages, and lookup phone dialogs for the Salesforce CRM call center.

 What are Search Layouts in Salesforce?

-Search layouts in Salesforce are an ordered group of fields displayed when a record is presented in a particular context, such as in search results, a lookup dialog, or a related list.
+Search layouts in Salesforce are ordered groups of fields displayed when a record is presented in a particular context, such as search results, a lookup dialog, or a related list.

-By default, all lookup dialogs and related lists that result from new relationships only display record names.
-To add fields in these related lists and lookup dialogs, the administrator needs to add fields in search layouts.
+By default, all lookup dialogs and related lists created by new custom relationships only display record names.
+To add fields to these related lists and lookup dialogs, the administrator must add them to the search layouts.

-For example, Imagine a user who wants to search students’ records by Name, Hobbies, and Email and wants these fields to be visible in the search result or recently viewed list view.
+For example, imagine a user who wants to search students’ records by Name, Hobbies, and Email, and have these fields visible in the search results or recently viewed list view.

-To achieve this, the Admin needs to add these fields to the search layout, and the Admin can also make these fields searchable from the search manager in the setup.
+To achieve this, the Admin needs to add these fields to the Salesforce search results layout, and can also make them searchable from the search manager in the setup.

 Origin: This can originate from the global search bar, left sidebar search, or advanced search.